 The Pros of Income Annuities and Inflation Riders

-These days fewer people have traditional pensions that pay an income every year.
+These days fewer people have traditional pensions that pay an income every year for life.
 Buying an income annuity is like buying a pension for yourself.
 Income annuities can also help you plan for lifetime income for two people.
 Joint and survivor life expectancy can be much longer than for each individual.

 Income annuities produce a higher income than you would get for a similar low-risk investment.
 A portion of the income is excluded from taxes because it is considered principal.
 Finally, as people get older it becomes more difficult to manage day-to-day finances.
 Income annuities offer a predictable long-term alternative that doesn't require hands-on attention.